altocodenl/tagaway/readme.md

 ### Todo alpha

+- Server
+   - dunkerque pic date issue
+   - Trim spaces in tags & shares.
+   - Add tests: get account, trim tags, add tags in upload.
+   - Integrate with ac:ping.
+   - Hidden tags.
+   - Provision prod server.

 - Client
    - Rotation is a PROPERTY, transform: rotate(90deg);
+   - Upload view: multiple uploads, tags are readonly afterwards, can add/remove tags before triggering upload.
    - Top bar (Home, Manage, Upload)
    - Add autotag with enter
    - Show dates in upload mode
-   - Upload view: multiple uploads, tags are readonly afterwards, can add/remove tags before triggering upload.
    - Make remove tags as a button/tag with an integrated cross, with ... for long tags and expand on click
    - Initial view with no pictures
    - Manage tags.
    - Mark shared & hidden tags always.

-- Server
-   - Altocode static.
-   - Don't reupload rotated pictures, simply change field
-   - Forbid newlines & crs in tag names, also trim double spaces.
-   - add test for get account.
-   - check/delete for loose files in disk.
-   - wrong dates (NYE 18?)
-   - Infra: new bucket (with IA lifecycle), new server
-   - Send to notification service: exceptions, abnormal behavior, summary of OS+node+redis
-   - Remove access logs.

 ### Todo beta

 - Admin & deploy
    - Manage payments.
+   - Self host font.
+   - Favicon & icons.
-   - s3list & s3del with > 1k pictures.
+   - Report pictures.

 - Account
-   - Expire unused recovery tokens, avoid duplicated per user?
    - Account view
    - Delete account.
    - Change email & password.
-   - Export all data
+   - Export all data.
    - Re-import your data (won't reset what you have. do it through the proper endpoints, change ids).
-   - Payment
+   - Payment.
    - Payment late: 2 week notice with download.
-   - Freeze me out
+   - Freeze me out.
    - API tokens.
-   - Status page.
+   - Status & stats page.
    - Languages.

 - Share
    - Share/unshare with authorization & automatic email.
    - Share/unshare tag with a link (takes you to special view even if you're logged in, with go back to my pictures).
    - Upload to shared tag.
-   - Tags with same name (local vs shared, put a @ or : ?)
+   - Tags with same name (local vs shared, put a @).
+   - QR code to share.

 - Upload
    - Client-side hashes for fast duplicate elimination.